 The administrator should add site local changes within the SITE-set-up block only.
-A CLE upgrade may modify the OS blocks in place, preserving SITE-set-up local changes you have made.
+A CLE upgrade may modify the operating system blocks in place, preserving SITE-set-up local changes you have made.

 5.6 System-wide Default Modulefiles